`

 2. Pour the chocolate ganache over the cold cake.

-3. Using the bottom of a large spoon push the ganache to the edges of the cake.
+3. Use the bottom of a large spoon to spread the ganache to the edges of the cake.

-4. Pop the cake back into the fridge to set for 30-60 minutes.
+4. Return the cake to the fridge to set for 30-60 minutes.

 5. Finally, dust with dark cocoa powder and serve.